nemasobhani/Kaggle-Costa-Rican-Poverty-Prediction/README.md

 2. Cleaning
     -  Decide on how to handle null values
-    -  Encoding necessary?
+    -  Filling missing values with regression

 3. Feature Selection/Engineering
     -  Finalize features to include in model
-    -  Perform logical transformations.
+    -  Perform logical transformations (as well as from high scoring random subsets)

 4. Classification
-    -  Try various models and report accuracy
+    -  Multinomial Logistic Regression
+    -  Support Vector Machines
+    -  Random Forest
+    -  XGBoost

 5. Tuning of hyper-parameters
-    -  ???
+    -  RandomizedSearchCV / GridSearchCV

 ## Timeline